jorgeestebanm/lookml-linter/README.md

 - ExploreRequiresDescription
   - This rule checks if all explore objects have a description parameter defined.
 - ExploreDescriptionRequiresMinimumLength
-  - This rule checks that all explore descriptions are at least 20 characters long if they are defined.
+  - This rule checks that all explore descriptions are at least `min_length` characters long if they are defined.
 This rule is ignored if the description is not defined, to avoid redundancy with the `ExploreRequiresDescription` rule.
+  - Defined `param_sets`:
+    - `min_length`
 - ExploreTagRequiresOwner
   - This rule checks that each explore has an owner defined in its [tag parameter](https://cloud.google.com/looker/docs/reference/param-explore-tags)
     - `tags: ['owner:your_name']`
 - FieldRequiresDescription
   - This rule checks that all non-hidden fields (measures, dimensions, and dimension_groups) have descriptions added.
 - FieldDescriptionRequiresMinimumLength
-  - This rule checks that all non-hidden fields (measures, dimensions, and dimension_groups) descriptions are at least 20 characters long if they are defined.
+  - This rule checks that all non-hidden fields (measures, dimensions, and dimension_groups) descriptions are at least `min_length` characters long if they are defined.
 This rule is ignored if the description is not defined, to avoid redundancy with the `FieldRequiresDescription` rule.
+  - Defined `param_sets`:
+    - `min_length`
 - FieldSqlHtmlRequiresUserAttributeWhenSearchTermsFound
   - This rule checks fields with the search term in the name use a specific user_attribute to limit the field access.
 - ViewRequiresDescription